covidsafewatch/website/input/senate-submissions/slow-response-to-public-panic.md

 # May 4th, 2020 - Software Update Released

-CovidSafe v1.0.15 was released which removed the text from the application.
-Time to resolution was 10 days.
+COVIDSafe v1.0.15 was released which removed the text from the application.
+The time to resolution was 10 days.

 # May 5th, 2020 - The Advocate